 • Give vitamins.

 Combing.
-It is important to do this with special brushes, with non-sharp teeth, so as not to injure the cat's skin.
-Even if the coat falls out a lot, combing the pet 2 times a day for just a few minutes, you can help the cat and reduce the number of cleanings.
+It is important to do this with special brushes, with non-sharp teeth, so as not to injure the cat’s skin.
+Even if the hair falls out a lot, brushing your pet twice a day for just a few minutes can help the cat and reduce the amount of cleaning.

 Bathing.
-Not everyone agrees with this procedure.
-Proponents of the idea say that in this way, not only the top layer of wool is removed, but also the undercoat, which has a positive effect on the health of the cat.
-Opponents argue that bathing is harmful, as water and alkaline products wash out subcutaneous fat.
-Thus, the skin is deprived of protection, which is why the cat's hair falls out much more.
+Not everyone has an unambiguous attitude towards this procedure.
+Proponents of the idea say that in this way, not only the top layer of fur is removed, but also the undercoat, which has a positive effect on the cat’s health.
+Opponents claim: bathing is harmful, since water and alkaline agents wash away subcutaneous fat.
+Thus, the skin is deprived of protection, which is why the cat's fur falls out much more.

 Feed.
-Natural feeds are able to saturate the body, including the cat's skin and fur, with the right amount of fats and trace elements.
-It is believed that a healthy cat suffers less from molting: the period itself is shorter, and the coat does not fall out so intensely.
-Therefore, the owner should monitor the health of his ward, choosing high-quality food.
+Natural food can saturate the body, including the cat’s skin and fur, with the required amount of fats and microelements.
+It is believed that a healthy cat suffers less from shedding: the period itself is shorter, and the hair loss is not as intense.
+Therefore, the owner should monitor the health of his ward by choosing high-quality food.

-vitamins.
+Vitamins.
 A specially selected vitamin complex will strengthen the coat and prevent shedding from dragging on for six months.
-And it will improve the quality of the new growing coat of the cat.
+And it will improve the quality of the cat’s new growing coat.

-But what if the cause of hair loss in a cat is not molting?
+What if the cause of a cat’s hair loss is not shedding?
 Why might this question arise?
-For example, if not during the change of season and preparation for heat or cold, but in summer or winter, does the cat's coat thin?
-If bald patches are noticeable on the pet's skin, or does the cat's hair fall out in shreds?
+For example, what if the cat’s fur thins out not during the change of season and preparation for heat or cold, but in summer or winter?
+If there are noticeable bald patches on your pet’s skin, or if your cat’s fur is falling out in clumps?
 What to do?
-And how to get started:
+And where should you start taking action?:

-• The first thing to do is look at the cat.
+• The first thing you need to do is examine the cat.

 • Run your hand through the fur.

-• Explore the issues of feeding and caring for the cat.
+• Research issues of feeding and caring for the cat.

-• Analyze whether the behavior of a pet has changed recently?
+• Analyze whether your pet's behavior has changed recently?
 And think about the possible reasons for this.

 Inspection.
-Are there wounds, scratches, bald spots or traces of various types of skin diseases on the baby's body?
-Perhaps this is the reason for hair loss in a cat?
+Are there wounds, scratches, bald spots or traces of various types of skin diseases on the baby’s body?
+Perhaps these are the causes of hair loss in cats?
 And by healing the wounds, the problem can be solved.

 Wool quality.
-The simplest test is to run a wet hand over the cat's fur.
-If there are no hairs left in the hand, or there are very few of them, 1-3 hairs, then the problem is not so serious.
-But, if there is a whole shred in the hand, then urgent measures are needed.
+The simplest test is to run a damp hand over the cat's fur.
+If there are no hairs left in the hand, or very few of them, 1-3 hairs, then the problem is not so serious.
+But, if there is a whole clump in your hand, then urgent measures are needed.

-Checking the condition of the coat should be based on the breed of the pet.
-There are breeds that rarely or never shed.
-Other breeds plentifully "irrigate" the house with wool.
-For example, in a Scottish cat, the coat has an undercoat, which is often replaced by a new one.
+Checking the condition of the coat should take into account the breed of the pet.
+There are breeds that shed rarely or not at all.
+Other breeds “irrigate” the house abundantly with wool.
+For example, a Scots cat has an undercoat that is often replaced with a new one.

 Feeding and care.
-Changing the shampoo or food additives will cause the cat's coat to improve or deteriorate.
-But even if food and shampoos remain the same for a long time, it is worth considering the fact that the needs of a cat may change with age or after suffering illnesses, or with changes in hormonal levels, for example, after sterilization.
+Changing the shampoo or additives in the food will cause your cat's coat condition to improve or worsen.
+But even if food and shampoo remain the same for a long time, it is worth considering the fact that the cat’s needs may change with age or after suffering from illness, or with changes in hormonal levels, for example, after sterilization.
 Therefore, it is better to select food and care products for a kitten, taking into account all the characteristics of the animal.

 Behavior.
-Sometimes it is striking not only that your cat's hair is constantly falling out, but also a change in the pet's behavior.
-From frisky and cheerful, he turns into a real evil.
+Sometimes you notice not only that your cat’s hair is constantly falling out, but also a change in the pet’s behavior.
+From frisky and cheerful, he turns into a real feist.
 There can be many reasons for this:

 • Allergy;